 To ensure your gas stove is working as it should be, you should regularly check it for gas leaks.
 Indicators that you may have a gas leak include orange or yellow flames, a hissing sound, soot marks on your stove, or a pilot light that won’t stay lit.
 An easy way to check for gas leaks is the bubble test.
 Simply spray your stove fittings and gas lines with warm soapy water.
 If you see bubbles, this indicates there’s a leak and you should call a professional for help.

 While modern gas stoves are in general very safe, it’s important to be up to speed on all necessary safety precautions.
 Know what gas smells like, and understand that if you ever smell gas in your home, you should be very careful not to do anything that could create a spark.
 If you have even the smallest suspicion that gas is filling your home, leave immediately and call for help.
 It could be a matter of life and death.
+By following these safety tips, you can ensure good indoor air quality that’s safe for your family.

 Learn more about gas stoves